 Under the framework of the Action Plan of the European Union Neighbourhood Policy, technical assistance was provided for developing the ANPP Decommissioning Plan as well as the Radioactive Waste Strategy.
-On the basis of this assistance the Government Session No. 48 Protocol Decision, Point 8, Strategy of Armenian NPP Decommissioning, was adopted on 29 November of 2007.
-Further progress will mostly depend on the ANPP Decommissioning Plan.
+On the basis of this assistance, the Government Session No. 48 Protocol Decision, Point 8, Strategy of Armenian NPP Decommissioning, was adopted on 29 November 2007.
+Additional progress will mostly depend on the ANPP Decommissioning Plan.

 TABLE 6.
 STATUS OF DECOMMISSIONING PROCESS OF NUCLEAR POWER PLANTS

 |Reactor unit||Shutdown reason||Decommissioning strategy||Current decommissioning phase||Current fuel management phase||Decommis-sioning licence||Licence terminated year|